 - costs that would be incurred by the school district if the community programs and services were not provided by the school district.

 This permanent rule creates Chapter PI 80, as required by 2013 Wisconsin Act 306.
-Under 2013 Wisconsin Act 306, the department must define ineligible costs related to community programs and services.
+Under 2013 Wisconsin Act 306, DPI must define ineligible costs related to community programs and services.